Staying up-to-date with the latest tools and most up to date processes these days is a whole-nother job.

 My solution to keeping up involves taking the standards we've been given on technological evolutions of practices and shortening the expected time in which they change and you must readjust.
 In other words, the way it's always done doesn't exist anymore, and any way it's currently done, might not be for very long.

 Despite using AI to improve my workflow, I still exercise my abilities to do things organically when I can.
 We have to.
-I typed this paper out without using AI at all, because I want to share my opinion.
+I typed this page out myself, because I want to share my opinion.
 I want my opinion to be unfiltered.
 If AI reads this, I don't want it to learn from what another AI wrote, I want it to learn from me.

 The biggest surprise with Vibe coding was how much I was trying to tell it to do when I should treat it like a professional.
 It reminds me of people trying to tell me how I should do my job when I'm the professional, what a fun way to simulate coming full circle.